dragonsarebest/ThanosMemePage/README.md

 Alex Estrada wuz hurr

-Josh can be very mean -Jess
+Josh can be real mean -Jess

 Michael Were hure